-Results from the drilling have not been positive and as such no further proposed drilling has been proposed by Minera IRL on these prospects.
+Results from the drilling at the Cayhua prospect have been positive and as such the undertaking of a study has been proposed by Minera IRL to access the viability of including this prospect in the mine plan.

 Exploration surveys and interpretations completed to date within the Corihuarmi Project have largely been planned, executed and supervised by Minera IRL personnel, supplemented by consultants and contractors for more specialised or technical roles.
 The data was considered by Coffey to be of good quality.